 - Consider using one cutting board for produce and bread and a separate one for raw meat and fish.
-If you only have one cutting board, designate one side for meat and one side for produce and bread.
+If you only have one cutting board, thoroughly wash and dry the board between food types.

-- Both wooden and plastic cutting boards can be sanitized with a solution of one tablespoon of unscented, liquid chlorine bleach per gallon of water.
+- Wooden cutting boards can be sanitized with a solution of one tablespoon of unscented, liquid chlorine bleach per gallon of water.
 Soak the board in the sink with the bleach solution for several minutes.
 Rinse with clear water and air dry or pat dry with clean paper towels.

 - Nothing lasts forever, and even your favorite cutting board will wear out over time.
 Once wood or plastic cutting boards develop hard-to-clean grooves, they should be replaced, because there’s nothing groovy about harboring bad bacteria.

 - Keep raw meat and fish in a well-sealed container or package.
 Store them on the bottom shelf to avoid any escaped raw juices from dripping down on other food.